Peymankor/danparcorpR/README.md

 * Sagstype      -       The type of the speech

-* Starttid      -       The start time of the speech (in y-m-d h:m:s format)
+* Starttid      -       The start time of the speech (in y-m-d h-m-s format)

-* Sluttid       -       The end time of the speech (in y-m-d h:m:s format)
+* Sluttid       -       The end time of the speech (in y-m-d h-m-s format)

 * Navn*         -       The name of the speacker